Mesopotamia, New Zealand: Mesopotamia Station

 While many attribute the formation of the station with Butler, most parts of the station had been allotted several years before to various individuals.
 Butler arrived in New Zealand in 1860 and after taking several trips into the Canterbury High Country finally settled on and successfully applied for Run No. 367 in this area.
 He spent the following winter on the run with his stock, constructing his hut several miles up Forest Creek.
 The location of where the hut was situated is marked by a plaque today.
 Butler expanded his holdings over the following years by acquiring neighboring runs and establishing the station.
 Butler ran the station for approximately four years before selling and returning to England with double his initial investment (£8,000).

 The station was sold on numerous occasions to various owners including William Parkerson, Michael and General J. R. Campbell, George McMillan, George Gerard, William Nosworthy.
 Mesopotamia Station was placed under tenure review in 2003, with 20,863 hectares out of the present 26,115 hectares becoming public conservation land.
 The remaining land (5,252 hectares) was freeholded to the leaseholder.
 The current holders of the pastoral lease is the Prouting family who have held it since 1945.

 Dr. Andrew Sinclair

 Notable botanist and Colonial Secretary to New Zealand, Doctor Andrew Sinclair drowned while crossing the Rangitata River in 1861.
 Sinclair is buried on Mesopotamia Station in a marked grave near the river.

 War memorial

 Located at the station is a memorial to members of Mesopotamia Station who fought in the Great War.
-At the break out of the war the farm manager, the mustering gang and one of the wagoneers left with only two of the eight returning.
+At the breakout of the war the farm manager, the mustering gang, and one of the wagoneers left, with only two of the eight returning.
+At the 1960 centennial celebration, the Vicar of Geraldine Bob Lowe was approached about a dedicating a memorial plaque to Butler.
+Knowing the writer's views on Christianity, he gave the committee a book on Butler, which they returned a week later, saying "Think we'd better change that dedication deal, Reverend.
+We've decided to make it a memorial to those who fell in the First World War."
+So, as Lowe speculates, "It might have some claim to being the last memorial ever erected to the fallen of the 1914–18 war."